Tropical storm slams into Philippines, death toll rises to 72

 In recent years, flash floods with mud and debris from largely deforested mountainsides have been among the deadliest hazards posed by typhoons in the Philippines.

+"If it's not necessary or important, we should avoid going out today because it is dangerous and could bring you harm," Alejandro said.

-More than 7,000 people were evacuated ahead of the landfall, the civil defence office said.
+More than 7,000 people were evacuated ahead of the storm's landfall, the civil defence office said.

-The coast guard has also suspended ferry services through most of the Philippines.
+The coast guard has also suspended ferry services through most of the archipelago nation due to rough seas, stranding hundreds of vessels and thousands of passengers at ports.

+The civil aviation office said it has shelved more than 100 flights so far.

-The storm struck at the beginning of a long weekend in the country, when millions return to their hometowns to visit the graves of their relatives.
+The storm struck at the beginning of a long weekend in the Philippines, when millions return to their hometowns to visit the graves of their relatives.

 The Philippines is hit by an average of 20 major storms each year that kill hundreds of people and keep vast regions in perpetual poverty.